Robotics news, projects and stuff

 Deployment

 The main use of the Packbot in the field is IED detection and defusing.
 The Packbot Scout was the first deployment of the Packbot and was sent to Afghanistan in 2002 to explore caves and bunkers.[18]
 This model was the simplest Packbot which contained just a robotic arm and camera.[18]
 As of 2007 Packbots have been deployed to aid in the detection of sniper fire in the Middle East.
 Acoustic signatures detected by the robot allow ground troops to pinpoint sniper fire in battle.[18]
-Packbot has also been used to explore buildings and other possibly dangerous areas with the modified light Packbot Explorer which only weighs 30 pounds and is faster than the Packbot 510.[18]
+Packbot has also been used to explore buildings and other possibly dangerous areas with the modified light Packbot Explorer, which only weighs 30 pounds and is faster than the Packbot 510.[18]
 In addition, iRobot sent two Packbot 510 robots to Japan after the tsunami and earthquake destroyed Japan’s Fukushima Daiichi nuclear power plant.
 The robot was used on several reconnaissance missions at the power plant to remove debris and measure radiation readings.

 See also